SoundExchange: Royalty rate setting

 As required by the United States Code, SoundExchange, along with other interested parties, participates in each periodic rate-making proceedings to establish rates that compensate copyright owners and performers for the use of copyrighted sound recordings.
 Such rate setting proceedings may be resolved through proceedings through the Copyright Royalty Board (CRB).

 A 2007 royalty rate increase was reported as establishing a rate that would "render Internet radio unsustainable, or at the very least, more ad-laden than terrestrial radio."
 Critics charged that in negotiating the royalty, SoundExchange was concerned primarily with major labels and their artists.
 Thousands of internet broadcasters participated in a "day of silence" protest by cancelling their programming on June 26, 2007.

 In 2016, SoundExchange's rate proposal to the Copyright Royalty Board would more than double Sirius XM's royalty payments.

 Satellite radio

-In December 2017, the Copyright Royalty Board (CRB) increased the Sirius XM royalty rate from 11.5% of revenue to 15.5% of revenue through 2022.
+In December 2017, the Copyright Royalty Board (CRB) increased the SiriusXM royalty rate from 11.5% of revenue to 15.5% of revenue through 2022.
 The CRB also rendered a decision on royalty rates paid by Muzak and Music Choice in December 2017, reducing the royalty rates paid by those services from 8.5% of revenue to 7.5% of revenue.
 The Music Modernization Act of 2018 subsequently extended the rates for an additional five years, through 2027.